 As always, the Rimfire Steel shoot will be held at P3, where new shooters can learn firearms safety and proper firearms handling from experienced shooters.

 This month, the Boy Scouts of Troop 317 will be gathering at P4, where they’ll have a fun shoot and Merit Badge qualifications.
 So, remember to welcome the next generation of shooters and their families.

 And, at noon, the monthly BBQ lunch takes place at the clubhouse.
 Join your fellow club members for a sociable and tasty time under the shade of the old oak trees.

-This month’s USPSA match will take place under sunny skies and offer seven challenging stages.
-There will lots of steel, lots of moving steel targets, that is.
+This month’s USPSA match be the first of the Spring season and offer seven challenging stages.
+There will be an abundance of steel and paper targets, many of them moving targets.
 So, bring at least 250 rounds and your most comfortable run-and-gun shoes.
 For your dining and snacking pleasure, Uncle Mike will be there with his terrific grilled treats.

 The first Range Maintenance day of the year will be on Saturday March 29, 2014.
 As always, the work begins at 8:00am and runs to 12:00noon.
-During this first-quarter Range Maintenance day, GFSC will complete the Lower Ranges fire break started in November.
-Club members will also work on a handrail for the Clubhouse stairs, as well as clean and repair the roof of the new GFSC bunker.
+During this first-quarter Range Maintenance day, GFSC will complete the Lower Ranges fire break started in November, replace some of the erosion control wattles (the tubular straw bundles), as well as clean and repair the roof of the new GFSC bunker.
 Unlike a fortified end-of-the-world bunker, this one is the historic ammunition storage building perched slightly uphill from the access road.
 As you drive up from the lower gate, this is the double-doored, concrete structure on your right.
 Please read the Club News page for more information.